Utility Engie to boost investments in renewables and step up asset sales

-EnergyUtility Engie to boost investments in renewables and step up asset sales

-French power company Engie (ENGIE.PA) announced on Tuesday plans to boost investments in the renewables sector and step up disposals of non-core assets, as part of a strategic programme to improve its business performance.
+PARIS, May 18 (Reuters) - French power company Engie announced on Tuesday plans to boost investments in the renewables sector and step up disposals of non-core assets, as part of a strategic programme to improve its business performance.

 Engie said it was targeting between 9-10 billion euros ($11-$12 billion) worth of disposals over 2021-2023, which in turn would help finance 15-16 billion euros worth of investments in areas such as renewable energy.